-At Arbor Medical Partners, we are proud to expand our commitment to your child’s health by now offering behavioral health services as part of our whole person care approach.
+At Arbor Pediatrics, we are proud to expand our commitment to your child’s health by now offering behavioral health services as part of our whole person care approach.
 Understanding that a child’s mental and emotional well-being is just as important as their physical health, our team of experienced child/adolescent therapists is here to support your child and family with a range of therapeutic services.

 From addressing common challenges like anxiety, ADHD, and mood disorders to providing guidance on social and emotional development, we aim to help every child thrive in all aspects of their lives.
 For more information about our behavioral health services, or to speak with one of our therapists, please call our Non-Emergency Behavioral Health Line at (480)264-4191.
 Please note that behavioral health services through Arbor are self-pay and billed at a flat, hourly rate.